 - With the exception of graphing calculators, all electronic devices should be secured and in student lockers.
-No student may enter an exam room with a cell phone, iPad, Apple Watch or laptop.
+No student may enter an exam room with a cell phone, smartwatch, iPad, or laptop.

-- Students are not permitted to leave the building or go to their cars between exams.
-Students must report to the cafeteria or the Large Gym/Pub area to eat or socialize.
+- Between exams, students are not permitted to leave the building or go to their cars.
+Students must report to the cafeteria or the Memorial Gym/Pub area to eat or socialize.
 The Theater will be available between exams for quiet study.
 The Library is not open during exams.

-- There is no cafeteria service during finals.
+- There is no cafeteria service during Exam Week.
 Only food from the vending machines will be available in the cafeteria.
-The Raider Pub will be serving muffins and pizza.

 - If a student is absent from an exam, the parent/guardian must call the school, provide a note from the parent/guardian on their return and provide a note from a physician.
 Students who are absent for an exam because of illness must provide a note from a doctor.